Members of Tropical Express Couriers Ltd. are required to agree to and abide by the following terms and conditions:

 Tropical Express will store packages on your behalf, and at your request, for a period of up to two (2) weeks.
 Any package that remains unclaimed beyond two (2) weeks, will be charged a storage fee of TT$10.00 per pound per day on each package being stored at the branch.

 During peak season which is from November to December a storage fee of $20.00 per pound per day on each package being stored at the branch will be charged after five (5) days.

 After three months from receipt, any unclaimed packages will be discarded or be disposed of as we see fit.

 Cancellation of Mailbox:

-If you do not use your box within one year your mailbox will be permanently cancelled.
-Also if at any point in time there is a serious dispute we could put your mailbox on hold and subsequently cancel if necessary.
+If have you have started using the box but you do not use your box within a period of two consecutive years your mailbox will be permanently cancelled.
+Also, if at any point in time there is a serious dispute we could put your mailbox on hold and subsequently cancel if necessary.

 Tropical Express reserves the right to terminate this agreement and cancel your box at any point in time.